crowding/vadr/README.md

 }
 ```

-With a direct interface to manipulate dotlists, `switch` is easy:
+But with a direct interface to manipulate dotlists, `switch` is easy:

 ```r
 switch3 <- function(expr, ...) {